Bazemore scores 23 as Hawks beat Wolves 123-120 in OT

 Towns led the Wolves with 31 points and 19 rebounds.
 Robert Covington had 28 points but missed a dunk late in regulation and, in overtime, lost the ball on a wide-open layup underneath the basket.
 Young followed by hitting a 3 to give Atlanta a 118-117 lead with 1:49 to play.

-The Timberwolves erased a 22-point deficit after Atlanta silenced the sellout Minnesota crowd early with a season-high 42 first-quarter points.
+The Timberwolves erased a 22-point deficit after Atlanta silenced the home crowd early with a season-high 42 first-quarter points.
 The Wolves held the Hawks to 47 total over the next two quarters.

+"We came out the second half and played with the edge we should have for all 48," Towns said.
+"We put ourselves in that position.
+We dug ourselves out of a tremendous hole.
+We just didn't close it out."

 Minnesota went 21 of 38 from the free throw line.